damballa/parkour/doc/goals.md

      atop the interfaces and abstractions provided by Hadoop itself.
   4. Support composing multiple Hadoop jobs without needing to manually link each intermediate job’s input & output location.
+  5. Transparently serialize Clojure data in a fashion which supports efficient sorting.
-  5. Support building jobs and job-chains using the Clojure `reducers` library.
+  6. Support building job-chains using the Clojure `reducers` library over a “collection” type representing MapReduce input sources.